The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Methodology

 \subsection{Validity Strategies}

-Following \citet{LincolnGuba1985}, we structure the validity strategies along \textit{Credibility} (establishing an analysis true to the data and context); \textit{Transferability} (ensuring that the findings were applicable beyond the context); \textit{Dependability} (enabling repetition of our contribution); and \textit{Confirmability} (limiting the impact of our own incentives and bias).
+Following Lincoln and Guba~\citep{LincolnGuba1985}, we structure the validity strategies along \textit{Credibility} (establishing an analysis true to the data and context); \textit{Transferability} (ensuring that the findings were applicable beyond the context); \textit{Dependability} (enabling repetition of our contribution); and \textit{Confirmability} (limiting the impact of our own incentives and bias).

 As seen in \Cref{sec:merging_approaches}, we apply a methodology that allows for triangulation of methodologies applied separately by the individuals of the team, over time (Credibility and Confirmability).
-We also show how our analysis goes beyond a specific AI system in sections \ref{sec:reflections-xai-aia} and \ref{sec:discussion_future_research} (Transferability).
+We also show how our analysis goes beyond a specific AI system in Sections~\ref{sec:reflections-xai-aia} and \ref{sec:discussion_future_research} (Transferability).
 The ambition is that it is possible to replicate the study as we describe the team behind the contribution and its incentives, as well as the applied methodologies for collecting and analyzing data (Dependability and Confirmability).